Add Active Directory to Sophos Firewall (SFOS)

 - name

-To find out what formatting is hidden behind these terms, you can use the Active Directory Users and Computers program again.
-To be able to see all the attributes, you must have activated the view for the Advanced Features.
+To see which formats these terms represent, use Active Directory Users and Computers again.
+To view all attributes, you must enable the Advanced Features view.

-In the picture gallery below you can take a closer look at the attributes listed above using our example.
+In the image gallery below you can take a closer look at the attributes listed above using our example.

 10. Email address attribute

-On the AD, of course, the email addresses of the users must also be stored in their profile.
-To check this, switch back to the program Active Directory Users and Computers and call the properties of a user.
-There should now appear an entry in the attribute list under mail
+On the AD server, the users’ email addresses must of course be stored in their profiles.
+To check this, switch back to Active Directory Users and Computers and open a user’s properties.
+An entry should now appear in the attribute list under mail.

 11. Domain name

 You can also find out the name of your domain using the Active Directory Users and Computers program.
-The screenshot below shows where you can see the name.
-In our example this would be avanet.local.
+In the screenshot below you can see where you can read the name.
+In our example, this would be avanet.local.

 12. Search queries

 You can also look up the composition of this path yourself on the Active Directory.
-Open the Active Directory user and computer program again and call the properties of your Organizational Unit (OU).
-Search for it in the attributes for distinguishedName
+To do this, open the Active Directory Users and Computers program again and access the properties of your Organizational Unit (OU).
+After that, search in the attributes for distinguishedName.
+In the following screenshot you can see how we did it in the “User” OU.

 Test connection

-.
-If the above values in your form have been filled in correctly and Sophos Firewall can reach the AD, the following message should appear after a few seconds:
+To test the configuration you have created with the last 12 steps, click the Test connection button.
+If the values above are filled in correctly and Sophos Firewall can reach the AD, the following message should appear after a few seconds: